 - Conduct Regular Compliance Audits

-- Secure Remote Operations
+- Secure Remote and Hybrid Compliance

 - Customer data handling procedures